Let Us Know How We Can Help You.

-A Cook Islands Asset Protection Trust is one of the most secure asset protection solutions in the world today.
+A Cook Islands asset protection trust is one of the most secure asset protection solutions in the world today.
 It can help keep your wealth and valuable assets out of the reach of potential lawsuits and creditors.
-This article will explain what you need to know about using a Cook Islands Trust to keep your hard-earned assets safe.
+This article explains what you need to know about using a Cook Islands trust to keep your hard-earned assets safe.

-The Cook Islands’ legal system is very favorable towards individuals defending themselves in legal proceedings, such as seizures and forfeitures, and it is widely considered to be amongst the most protective in the world.
+The Cook Islands’ legal system is very favorable toward individuals defending themselves in legal proceedings, such as seizures and forfeitures, and it is widely considered to be among the most protective systems in the world.
 The offshore asset protection trust statutes on the Cook Islands are among the most formidable asset protection laws.
-Even lawsuits or judgments originating from powerful countries such as the United States won’t be able to reach assets placed in trust there.
-In order to be protected by these statutes, the assets must first be placed in a Cook Islands Asset Protection Trust.
+Even lawsuits or judgments originating from powerful countries like the United States will not be able to reach assets placed in trust there.
+To be protected by these statutes, however, assets must first be placed in a Cook Islands asset protection trust.

-While your assets are in the trust, you can still retain full ownership and can transact with them or transfer them in or out of the company under the trust.
-However, if there’s a legal proceeding against you, your trustee in the Cook Islands will immediately take over the management of the trust, effectively keeping them out of reach.
-The point of this?
-If a U.S. court orders that you must turn over your assets, you must comply.
+While your assets are in a trust, you can still retain beneficial ownership and can transact with them or request your trustee to transfer assets in or out of the trust.
+If a US court orders that you must turn over your assets, you must comply to the point you are able to do so.
 Failure to comply with a court order is considered contempt of court and generally carries heavy penalties, including fines and incarceration.
-However, since the assets are now under the administration of a trustee outside the U.S., the jurisdiction of a court in the U.S. doesn’t reach a Cook Islands Trustee.
-Thus, you will not have the ability to hand over any assets assigned to a Cook Islands Trust, which will defeat the purpose of the court order.
+However, since the assets are under the administration of a trustee outside the United States, a US court’s jurisdiction does not reach a Cook Islands trustee.
+Thus, you will not have the ability to hand over any assets assigned to a Cook Islands trust, which will defeat the purpose of the court order.

-To demonstrate to the court that you are cooperating with a court order, you can instruct the trustee to obey and hand over the assets.
-However, because the laws of the Cook Islands prevent trustees from surrendering assets from a Trust when the settlor (you) is under duress from a court order, the trustee can legally refuse to release the assets.
+To demonstrate to the court that you are cooperating with a court order, you can instruct your trustee to obey and hand over the assets.
+However, because the laws of the Cook Islands prevent trustees from surrendering assets from a trust when the settlor (you) is under duress from a court order, the trustee can legally refuse to release the assets.

 Advantages of a Cook Islands Offshore Trust